martg0/NextJS-Serverless-AWS-CDK/README.md

 1. Your NextJS Project
 1. One or multiple AWS accounts.
 You will need to [`bootstrap`](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) each account first.
-1. Build your NextJS Project with open-next project <https://github.com/serverless-stack/open-next>.
+1. Build your NextJS Project with [`open-next project`](https://github.com/serverless-stack/open-next).
 This will create a folder called `./open-next` under your root project folder.
 I execute the following command on the project root:

 ```bash
 npx open-next@latest build